status-im/nim-libbacktrace/README.md

 ## Supported platforms

-Tested with GCC and LLVM on Linux and macOS.
+Tested with GCC and LLVM on Linux, macOS and Windows (with Mingw-w64 and the MSYS that comes with "Git for Windows").

-libbacktrace can't find debugging symbols in Mingw-w64 8.1.0 (posix-seh-rev0)
-64-bit PE-COFF binaries, for some unknown reason.

 ## Usage